The following is an amalgam of actual discussions I’ve had with real people, both in person and online:

 “Who said anything about fair?”
 I asked.
 “Salvation is something none of us deserve, right?”

 “Exactly,” he answered, far too quickly and confidently.

-“So salvation isn’t fair to begin with, then, even for those who do ‘accept the gift.’
-And if none of us actually deserve salvation, what makes you deserving of it but some sinner who didn’t ‘accept the gift’ not deserving of it?”
+“So salvation isn’t fair to begin with, then, even for those who do choose to ‘accept the gift.’
+And if none of us actually deserve salvation, what makes you deserving of it but some sinner who didn’t choose to ‘accept the gift’ not deserving of it?”

 “That person didn’t choose to accept the gift,” he tried to clarify, “so he doesn’t deserve salvation.”

 “But you do?”

 “Well, nobody does, but I chose to accept the gift.”